| Program/Initiative |

 Ministry of Corrections, Policing and Public Safety, STR8 Up |

-Community Safety and Well-Being Planning |
+| Community Safety and Well-Being Planning |

-Provincial planning table supporting community safety and well-being planning at the community level.
-It supports collaboration and information sharing across municipal, provincial, First Nation and federal governments.
+Funding and best practices information is provided to communities who are working to identify root causes of crime and proactively address challenges by leveraging existing resources.
+This approach by communities supports collaboration and information sharing across municipal, provincial, First Nation governments as well as community stakeholders.
 By working together to better understand the needs of citizens and assess assets and gaps, communities are working to build a strong start for children. |

-Justice ministries, ministries of Social Services, Government Relations and Education |
+Ministries of Justice and Attorney General, Corrections, Policing and Public Safety, Social Services, Government Relations and Education |

-Community Threat Assessment Protocols (CTAP) and Violent Threat Risk Assessment (VTRA) |
+| Community Threat Assessment and Support Protocols (CTASP) and Violence Threat Risk Assessment (VTRA) |

-A CTAP is a protocol developed collaboratively between a school division and community partners that outlines a comprehensive and multidisciplinary response to assessing threat-making behaviours and provides a commitment to the appropriate and timely sharing of information and the development of intervention and support plans.
+A CTASP is a protocol developed collaboratively between a school division and community partners that outlines a comprehensive and multidisciplinary response to assessing threat-making behaviours and provides a commitment to the appropriate and timely sharing of information and the development of intervention and support plans.

-CTAPs are based on the North American Centre for Threat Assessment and Trauma Response’s Model of Violence Threat Risk Assessment (VTRA). |
+CTASPs are based on the Center for Trauma Informed Practices’ Model of Violence Threat Risk Assessment (VTRA). |

 Ministries of Education, Corrections, Policing and Public Safety, Social Services, school divisions, Saskatchewan Health Authority, community partners |

-Family Law Mandatory Early Dispute Resolution |
+| Family Law Mandatory Early Dispute Resolution |

 In all Saskatchewan court jurisdictions (effective July 1, 2022) family law matters that come to family court will be required to attempt a family dispute resolution process by the close of pleadings before they may continue with any further court proceedings. |